How To Beat A Credit Card Lawsuit In Court

 Mistaken identity: Someone opened a credit card account or did business with a company you don’t recognize.

-Clerical error: The credit card company made a mistake in bookkeeping.
+Clerical error: The credit card company made a mistake in its recordkeeping.

 All of these cases involve mistakes that are not your fault.
 Learn how to protect yourself against identity theft and report credit card fraud.
-Also remember that credit card companies get names and addresses wrong, too.
-Debt buyers especially.
+Also remember that debt buyers and even credit card companies get names and addresses wrong, too.
 Get a free credit report to make sure any claimed debt is yours and has not been reported twice.

-Did a debt collector harass you while trying to collect this debt?
-The Fair Debt Collection Practices Act (FDCPA) forbids lenders and creditors from engaging in fraudulent and deceptive behavior.
+The Fair Debt Collection Practices Act (FDCPA) forbids third-party debt collectorsfrom engaging in fraudulent and deceptive behavior.
 They also can’t harass you by:

 Making early-morning or late-night calls